mkaito/mkaito.github.com/_posts/2010-07-29-writing-a-wiki-engine.markdown

 complex.
 But Markdown requires hardly any *learning*.
 As John Gruber would put it, if you've ever read or written plain-text email, you probably already know Markdown.
 You write stuff, and it turns into beautiful HTML.
+And if you've never seen some plain text email, it looks just like html email, but we use typographic symbols instead of bright orange to denote things.
+Have a look at the link above, it's really simple.
+I write my articles in markdown, because it's so simple it doesn't distract me from what I'm writing.
+I've even caught myself taking notes in markdown *with a pen and paper*.

 Most likely, users will want to add some sort of graphic content to spice their texts up.
 How would we handle this?
 I've seen most big bulletin board software have an "attach" feature, which is used to upload several allowed file types and keep them with the posts they were uploaded for.
 But a wiki is about sharing.
-I'd rather have images stored in a central place, ready to be used by anyone that would need the same image.
+I'd rather have images stored in a central place, indexed and ready to be used by anyone that would need the same image.
 But we'll need an easy way to upload, find and insert images into the content.
 Probably categorize them, or tag them.
 Some search dialog contraption comes to mind, where the user is able to refine her search by tags or categories, and ultimately clicking on an image will insert the apropiate link into the content area.
 Sounds like a little bit of java script is going to be required, and a search back end to support it.
 Nothing too complex, it should be fast and responsive.

 Don't some of the new NoSQL DBs support "attachments" for records?
 How do image uploads stored straight in the database sound?
 If we can